-2020-3: Internal Control over Accounts Payable/Disbursements:
+2022-3: Internal Control over Accounts Payable/Disbursements:

-As a result of test-work over the accounts payable process the following items were noted:
+As a result of test-work over the accounts payable process the following item was noted:

-- a) Certain old items from prior years were included in the accounts payable aging reconciliation for certain Funds. - b) Certain instances in which invoices were not properly accrued for at year-end were present. - c) Certain invoices could not be located.
+a) Certain old items from prior years were included in the accounts payable aging reconciliation for certain Funds.

-Policies and procedures to address the items noted above should be implemented.
+Policies and procedures to address the item noted above should be implemented.
 All employees involved in the accounts payable process should be provided with a copy of the procedures and then be trained on the processes.